qTox/qTox/README.md

 qTox
 ======

-Powerful Tox client that tries to follow the Tox UI mockup while running on all major systems. <br/>
+qTox is a powerful Tox client that tries to follow the Tox design guidelines while running on all major platforms. <br/>
-This GUI uses code from @nurupo'tos ProjectTox-Qt-GUI, in particular the "Core" Toxcore wrapper. <br/>
-However, it is not a fork.

 <h2>Features</h2>

 - One to one chat with friends
 - Group chats
 - File transfers, with previewing of images
-- Audio calls
+- Audio calls, including group calls
 - Video calls
-- Tox DNS
+- Tox DNS and Tox URI support
 - Translations in various languages
 - Avatars
+- Auto-updates on Windows and Mac
+- And many more options!

 <h2>Downloads</h2>